 Managing semi-natural grasslands

 Semi-natural grasslands and wooded pastures are a highly endangered part of our nature.
 Changes in farming practices have reduced the surface area of grassland habitats, leaving them abandoned.
-Natural pastures and meadows need continuous management to prevent overgrowth.
+Meadows need continuous management to prevent overgrowth.

 The management of semi-natural grasslands helps the many endangered species that live there.
 Semi-natural grasslands are home to a particularly large number of endangered plant and insect species, such as moonwort, dwarf gentian, the clouded Apollo butterfly and the marsh fritillary, along with Aphodius sphacelatus, a dung beetle that depends on natural pastures for survival.
 The management of meadows and fields also helps to safeguard food production, as they are important habitats for pollinator insects.